spaceml-org/floodmapper/tutorial/01_INTRODUCTION.md

  1. Query and parse event information from the Copernicus EMS Page (optional).
  1. Choose a spatial area of interest (AoI) to map.
+ 1. Decide on a time-range to search for satellite data.
  1. Query and visualise the availible Sentinel-2 (S2) and Landsat data.
- 1. Decide on a time-range to search for satellite data.
  1. Decide on filtering criteria for the images:
     * Acceptible percentage of clouds.
     * Acceptible percentage overlap of image with AOI.
  1. Start downloading data to the bucket via GEE.
-    * Images are downloaded based on grid positions.
+    * Images are downloaded based on the grid positions defined in the FloodMapper DB (referred to as 'patches').
-    * Images are filtered by cloud cover and overlap with AoI.
+    * Images are filtered by cloud cover and overlap with the AoI.
  1. Monitor the progress of the GEE download tasks.
  1. Decide on the ML model to use (currently only one choice for S2 and Landsat).
  1. Start the mapping task.
-    * Flood-extent maps are created for each grid image.
+    * Flood-extent maps are created for each grid image using the *WorldFloods* segmentation model.
     * Each grid position may contain a time-series of images, corresponding to individual satellite passes.
-    * Maps are created raster-masks with cloud/land/water/flood-trace classes however, these are converted into polygons for later processing.
+    * Raster-masks with cloud/land/water/flood-trace classes are created for each grid image.
  1. Merge the individual maps into a final data product:
-    * Collapse each time-series into a single map per-grid-position.
+    * Collapse each time-series into a single raster-mask per-grid-position.
-    * Merge the flood-extent maps for each grid into a single map.
+    * Merge the raster-masks for each grid position onto larger tiles.
-    * Write to a final GeoJSON or GeoPackage file on the bucket.
+    * Write each tile to a final GeoJSON or GeoPackage file on the bucket.
  1. Visualise and validate the map in selected areas.
  1. Analyse the statistics of the map.

-Later in the training, we will go through the mapping procedure from start to finish.
+Later in the tutorial, we will go through the mapping procedure from start to finish.

 ---